LoneBrownie/DragonUI/readme.md

 ## Known Issues

-- **Party Frames Vehicle Bug:** Party frames do not display correctly when party members enter vehicles.
+- **Vehicle & Party UI Bugs:** Action bars, unit frames, and party frames may break, move, or display incorrectly when entering vehicles.
+All vehicle-related UI behavior still needs to be fixed.
 - Other bugs are still present and will be polished over time.

 ## Credits